Dynamic Programming

 RNA Secondary Structure

 Double-stranded DNA is zipped together by complementary base-pairing.
-Each base is drawn from the set , in which and forms the pairings.
+Each base is drawn from the set A,C,G,T, in which A−T and C−G forms the pairings.

 Single-stranded RNA loops back and form base pairs with itself, which is the secondary structure of RNA.
-A single-stranded RNA molecule can be viewed as a sequence of symbols drawn from the set .
+A single-stranded RNA molecule can be viewed as a sequence of n symbols drawn from the set A,C,G,U.

-The secondary structure on is a set of pairs , where .
+The secondary structure on B=b1,b2,…,bn is a set of pairs S=(i,j), where i,j∈1,2,…,n.
 The secondary structure is formed with the optimum total free energy, or maximum number of base pairs.

-The elements of any pair consist of either or .
+The elements of any pair consist of either A,U or C,G.

 First Attempt at Dynamic Programming

-Since there's no way to represent the optimal solution between and , a seperate variable is introduced.
+Since there's no way to represent the optimal solution between t+1 and j−1, a seperate variable is introduced.

 Dynamic Programming over Intervals

-There are subproblems to solve, and evaluating the recurrence takes time .
-Therefore, the total running time is .
+There are O(n2) subproblems to solve, and evaluating the recurrence takes time O(n).
+Therefore, the total running time is O(n3).

 Sequence Alignment

-Let and be two strings, where consists of the sequence of symbols and consists of the sequence of symbols .
-A matching of these two sets is an alignment if there are no crossing pairs.
-If and , then .
+Let X and Y be two strings, where X consists of the sequence of symbols x1,x2,…,xm and Y consists of the sequence of symbols y1,y2,…,yn.
+A matching M of these two sets is an alignment if there are no crossing pairs.
+If (i,j),(i′,j′)∈M and i<i′, then j<j′.

 The definition of similarity is based on finding the optimal alignment between the two strings.
 The process of minimizing the costs is referred to as sequence alignment.

-For each pair of letters , there's a mismatch cost of for lining up with .
-For each , it incurs the cost x_i y_j a_pp = 0 p $$.
+For each pair of letters p,q, there's a mismatch cost of apq for lining up p with q.
+For each (i,j)∈M, it incurs the cost axi,yjforliningup x_i with y_j . a_pp = 0foreachletter p $$.

-The cost of or the similarity between and is the sum of its gap and mismatch costs.
+The cost of M or the similarity between X and Y is the sum of its gap and mismatch costs.

 Designing the Algorithm

-In the optimal alignment , either or . ( are the last symbols in the two strings.)
+In the optimal alignment M, either (m,n)∈M or (m,n)∈/M. (m,n are the last symbols in the two strings.)

-Let be any alignment of two strings.
-If , then either the position of or the position of is not matched in .
+Let M be any alignment of two strings.
+If (m,n)∈/M, then either the mth position of X or the nth position of Y is not matched in M.

 Therefore, in an optimal alignment, at least one of the following is true:

-Let denote the minimum cost of an alignment between two strings.
+Let OPT(i,j) denote the minimum cost of an alignment between two strings.

 Analyzing the Algorithm

-The running time is , since there are subproblems, and it takes constant time to solve each.
-The algorithm takes space, which is the size of the array.
+The running time is O(mn), since there are mn subproblems, and it takes constant time to solve each.
+The algorithm takes O(mn) space, which is the size of the array.

 Sequence Alignment in Linear Space

-The dynamic programming algorithm to the sequence alignment problem takes space, which is not suitable for computation of large strings.
-With a nice application of divide-and-conquer idea, the space complexity could be reduced to .
+The dynamic programming algorithm to the sequence alignment problem takes O(mn) space, which is not suitable for computation of large strings.
+With a nice application of divide-and-conquer idea, the space complexity could be reduced to O(mn).

 Designing the Algorithm

-If we only care about the value of the optimal alignment, it's easy to reduce the array to , since computing the result of each subproblem only requires the result in the current and previous row.
-Therefore, it costs time and space.
+If we only care about the value of the optimal alignment, it's easy to reduce the array to 2×n, since computing the result of each subproblem only requires the result in the current and previous row.
+Therefore, it costs O(mn) time and O(n) space.

 To construct the alignment, we could use a backward formulation of the dynamic programming algorithm.
-Let denotes the length of the shortest path from to , and starts with .
+Let g(i,j) denotes the length of the shortest path from (i,j) to (m,n), and starts with g(m,n)=0.

-The length of the shortest corner-to-corner path in that passes through is .
+The length of the shortest corner-to-corner path in Gxy that passes through (i,j) is f(i,j)+g(i,j).

-Let be any number in , and be an index that minimizes the quantity .
-There's a corner-to-corner path of minimum length that passes through .
+Let k be any number in 0,…,n, and q be an index that minimizes the quantity f(q,k)+g(q,k).
+There's a corner-to-corner path of minimum length that passes through (q,k).

-The algorithm divides along its center column and compute the value of and for each value of .
-Then the algorithm could determine the minimum value of .
-Therefore, there's a shortest corner-to-corner path passing the node .
-Thus, the algorithm could search again between and (i, n / 2) (i, n / 2) (m, n) $$.
+The algorithm divides GXY along its center column and compute the value of f(i,n/2) and g(i,n/2) for each value of i.
+Then the algorithm could determine the minimum value of f(i,n/2)+g(i,n/2).
+Therefore, there's a shortest corner-to-corner path passing the node (i,n/2).
+Thus, the algorithm could search again between (0,0) and (i, n / 2) andbetween (i, n / 2) and (m, n) $$.

 Analyzing the Algorithm

-The algorithm maintains an array with at most entires, which holds nodes on the shortest corner-to-corner path as they are discovered.
-Therefore, the space complexity is .
+The algorithm maintains an array with at most m+n entires, which holds nodes on the shortest corner-to-corner path as they are discovered.
+Therefore, the space complexity is O(m+n).

-Let denote the maximum running time of the algorithm on strings of length and .
+Let T(m,n) denote the maximum running time of the algorithm on strings of length m and n.

 Shortest Paths in a Graph

-Let be a directed graph, and each edge has a weight .
+Let G=(V,E) be a directed graph, and each edge (i,j)∈E has a weight cij.
 Dijkstra's Algorithm could only find shortest paths with non-negative weights.

-Negative cycles is a directed cycle such that .
-If the graph has no negative cycles, find a path from to with minimum total cost .
+Negative cycles is a directed cycle C such that ∑ij∈Ccij<0.
+If the graph has no negative cycles, find a path from s to t with minimum total cost ∑ij inPcij.

 The Bellman-Ford Algorithm

-If has no negative cycles, then there's a shortest path from to that is simple, and hense has at most edges.
+If G has no negative cycles, then there's a shortest path from s to t that is simple, and hense has at most n−1 edges.

-Let be the minimum cost of a path with at most edges.
-The original problem is .
+Let OPT(i,v) be the minimum cost of a v−t path with at most i edges.
+The original problem is OPT(n−1,s).

 Analyzing the Algorithm

-Let be a graph with edges and nodes.
-Let be the number of nodes which $$ v $ has an edge to , thus it takes to compute .
-Since , the total running time is .
-Since in a directed graph, the total running time is .
+Let G be a graph with m edges and n nodes.
+Let nv be the number of nodes w which $$ v $ has an edge to w, thus it takes O(nv) to compute OPT(i,v).
+Since 0≤i≤n−1, the total running time is O(n∑v∈Vnv).
+Since ∑v∈Vnv=m in a directed graph, the total running time is O(mn).

 Improving the Space Complexity

-Rather than recording for each value , the algorithm will use and update a single value for each node , the length of the shortest path from to that the algorithm have found so far.
-Therefore, the algorithm still runs for , and .
+Rather than recording OPT(i,v) for each value i, the algorithm will use and update a single value OPT(v) for each node v, the length of the shortest path from v to t that the algorithm have found so far.
+Therefore, the algorithm still runs for i=1,2,…,n−1, and OPT(v)=min(OPT(v),minw∈V(cvw+OPT(w))).

-Let be the dirrected pointer graph whose nodes are , and edges are .
+Let P be the dirrected pointer graph whose nodes are V, and edges are (v,first[v]).
 If the pointer graph contains a cycle, then this cycle must have negative cost.
-Since doesn't have negative cycles, will never have a cycle.
-Therefore, the shortest path from to is .
+Since G doesn't have negative cycles, P will never have a cycle.
+Therefore, the shortest path from v to t is first[v],first[first[v]],…,t.

 Last updated